 My elbows are tired, pricked by pine needles as I write, but I can’t stop.
 I put my pen to paper and let the ink flow, writing everything and nothing, pages of words that don’t go together, just happy to set them free.

-It is simple and easy and glorious, and I laugh at myself for getting so stressed about having my laptop stolen.
-I can always carve out a place for myself, a place for my subconscious to spill forth, where I can drink it in and write it out.
+It is simple and easy and glorious, and I laugh in disbelief at the speed with which I allowed myself to forget the most basic of truths.
+That I can always carve out a place for myself, a place for my subconscious to spill forth, where I can drink it in and write it out.
 It doesn’t have to be perfect; I just have to show up.

 A writer who waits for ideal conditions under which to work will die without putting a word on paper.